sentora/sentora-installers/install/beta/kickstart/Readme-en.txt

 Think about changing the configuration function have your host

 For her I invite you to read docummentation kickstart you can find on google seek

+Default kickstart file are also set in 32 bit

+to install 64-bit change ATRIBUT i386 in x86_64